taskworld/prescript/docs/guide/tutorial.md

 When you **`reload`** your test, prescript will put you before the failed step.

 But as aforementioned, the fault in **step 4** caused the failure in **step 5**.
-That means to recover, we need to go back to **step 4** and continue from there.
+That means to recover, we must go back to **step 4** and continue from there.

 * Jump to step 4 by typing **`jump 4`** (or `j 4`) and press Enter.